 Think about it for a second though.
 Everything you may want nobody to know about your online activity, is already known to some parties.

 Considering the tracking record (pun intended) of Instagram and other advertising platforms (because this is what they actually are), you may want to either contact Instagram support for clarifications or answers to your privacy concerns or take more severe action and straight out delete your account.

 This guide is here to guide you step by step through your Instagram account deletion.

 Deactivating vs Deleting: What You Need to Know

-On the other hand, deleting your Instagram account cannot be undone – a deleted account cannot be restored.
+On the other hand, deleting your Instagram account cannot be undone – you cannot restore a deleted account.
 When you delete your Instagram account, all of your data, including photos, followers, likes, etc., will be deleted once and for all.
-In the future, if you choose to sign up to Instagram again, you won’t be able to use the same username, nor will anyone else, ever(?).
+In the future, if you choose to sign up to Instagram again, you won’t be able to use the same username, nor will anyone else ever(?).